This article first appeared on Dividends & Income

 If you sign up, as a thank-you I will send you a free pamphlet that explains compounding.
-You incur no obligation if you sign up for the monthly updates, and the pamphlet is yours to keep.We Just Bought These Stocks for the Income Builder Portfolio [Buy Alert!]
+You incur no obligation if you sign up for the monthly updates, and the pamphlet is yours to keep.We’re Putting $2,000 / Month into These Stocks

 Source: Dividends and Income